-Having storefront façades that do not extend past the
+Having storefront façades that do not extend past the storefront cornice line.
+Locating storefront signs in the zone

 Using signs that reflect the overall symmetry of the building

 Examples of storefront signage

 Unless noted otherwise, lighting in Zone 4 will be consistent with City of Lawrence Code Section 20-14A01 through Section 20-14A03, or subsequent applicable City standards.
 Parking lighting shall have a maximum initial illumination value no greater than 0.20 horizontal footcandles at the zone boundary.
 Nor more than 5 percent of fixture lumens are emitted at an angle of 90 degrees or higher from nadir (straight down) with the exception of minor building lighting.
 These lighting requirements are adapted from IESNA RP-33-99.
 In order to limit lighting impacts on adjacent residential properties, low bollard lighting will be utilized in parking areas adjacent to these properties in lieu of standard pole lighting.